gapotchenko/Gapotchenko.FX/Source/Profiles/Gapotchenko.FX.Profiles.Core/README.md

 `Gapotchenko.FX.Profiles.Core` package represents the Core profile of Gapotchenko.FX.

-(Disambiguation: a _Core_ word in the profile name has no specific relation to .NET Core)
+(Disambiguation: a _Core_ word in the profile is not related to .NET Core)

 ## Modules